ramos-04/gitops-scaling/README.md

 # gitops-scaling

 This repository host source code to launch an EKS cluster using Terraform, spin up a powerful scaling solution, build and deploy sample CORS proxy server and mock target server applications using GitOps CICD in the form of containerised kubernetes microservices(pods) leveraging GitHub Actions & ArgoCD and eventually performing load testing on the solution using Jmeter tool to validate the scaling and high availability aspects.

 ## Prerequisites:

-- AWS account is created as per below step 1 and you have the required privileges
+- AWS Cloud account should be created following the best practice guidelines highlighted in the following section.
-- Ensure the below software are installed in your machine
+- Ensure the below software are installed in your local machine
 1. Terraform
 2. AWS CLI
 3. Kubectl
 4. Lens (optional)
-- Ensure AWS CLI and Terraform software are authenticated with your AWS account where you wish to provision the resources.
+- Ensure AWS CLI and Terraform software are authenticated with your AWS Cloud account across which you wish to provision the cloud resources.

 ## AWS Account creation

-- Secure Your Root User Account
+- **Secure Your Root User Account**
     1. Never use the Root User for daily tasks.
 The root user has unrestricted access to all services and resources in your account.
     2. Enable Multi-Factor Authentication (MFA) for the Root User.
 This is the single most important security step.
 You can use a strong virtual MFA (e.g., Google Authenticator, Authy).
 Store the recovery codes securely.
     3. Create a Strong, Unique Password: Ensure it meets AWS's complexity requirements and is not reused anywhere else.
 Store it in a secure password manager.
     4. Lock away Root User Credentials - After enabling MFA and creating an admin user (next step), sign out of the root account and only use it for tasks that require root access (e.g., changing account settings, closing the account, interacting with AWS Support plans).
     5. Set Alternate Contacts -  Go to "Account settings" in the console and set up alternate contacts for billing, operations, and security.
 Use group email aliases if possible.

-- Create an Administrator IAM User
+- **Create an Administrator IAM User**
     1. Create a new IAM user (e.g. admin)
     2. Attach the AWS managed policy `AdministratorAccess` to this new IAM user.
 This gives the user full administrative control without being the root user.
     3. Enable MFA for this Administrator User just like the root user
     4. Generate Access Keys (Only if Programmatic Access is Needed) If you need to use the AWS CLI, SDKs, or tools like Terraform, generate access keys for this user.
 Store them securely (e.g., in a password manager or secrets manager) and never embed them directly in code or commit them to source control.

-- Implement Principle of Least Privilege for IAM
+- **Implement Principle of Least Privilege for IAM**
    1. Create IAM Groups Group users with similar job functions (e.g., `Developers`, `Security-Auditors`, `Read-Only`).
    2. Attach Policies to Groups (Not Users): Assign permissions to these groups, and then add users to the appropriate groups.
 This simplifies permission management.
    3. Use Managed Policies First Start with AWS managed policies, then create customer-managed policies for fine-grained control as needed.